« Are lawyers just kidding themselves about delivering true service to clients? | Main | What if you only represented clients you actually "liked"? »

 About Dan Hull

-Dan Hull What About Clients? is a weblog, or "blog", which contains ideas and news on servicing business clients as valued customers in law firms all over the world.
+What About Clients? is a weblog, or "blog", which contains ideas and news on servicing business clients as valued customers in law firms all over the world.
 I started WAC? in late 2005 because (1) the level of service at even the best global law firms is often inattentive and erratic, and (2) even where the service is sound, it can still be a lot better.
 See The First Post.
-What About Clients? has nothing to do with Hull McGuire PC, my law firm.

-I've tried over 35 court cases to verdict, mainly jury actions representing defendant companies in federal courts, and prevented even more cases from ever being filed.
+I've tried over 50 court cases to verdict, nearly all jury actions representing defendant companies in federal courts, and prevented even more cases from ever being filed.
 While I love litigation, it's expensive, and nearly always overdone.
-Lawyers need to do more to stop or minimize business disputes that waste client time and money, and keep clients from doing business--and lawyers need to stop treating clients like they are "the equipment" needed for a game.
-When I can, I write about business litigation, natural resources law, IP, the American legal profession and cultural aspects of international law practice.
-I also consult and speak about these topics.
+Lawyers need to do more to stop or minimize business disputes that waste client time and money, and keep clients from doing business; we need to stop treating clients like they are "the equipment" needed for a game.

-My clients are businesses my firm and I represent on a repeating basis throughout the U.S., Europe and Latin America.
+The clients are businesses my firm and I represent on a repeating basis throughout the Americas and Europe.
 We take on only two or three new higher-end clients per year--typically Fortune 500 or publicly-traded companies formerly represented by much larger law firms--which need attentive help in litigation, international business law, taxation, securities, IP, telecommunications, environmental law, employment practices or legislative affairs (lobbying).

 Since 1992, we've worked all over the U.S., and abroad.
 We charge by the hour.
 We compete with other law firms on legal outcomes and service--not on price.
 Fifteen years ago, an in-house counsel of a Fortune 500 company called my firm, Hull McGuire, a "muscle boutique".
 The term stuck.
 That's a fair description of who we are and what we do.